 The effectiveness of the medication depends on the proper use of the device that delivers the formoterol.
 The powder contents of the capsule are intended to be inhaled.
 Do not swallow the capsules.
-Have your doctor or pharmacist instruct you in the
+Have your doctor or pharmacist instruct you in the correct procedure.

 Do not increase or decrease the dose without first speaking with your doctor.

 Formoterol should not be used to treat acute symptoms; it is meant for prevention purposes only.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.